 These prescription drugs increase the levels of nitric oxide in your blood.
 Nitric oxide is a vasodilator, meaning it makes your blood vessels widen to help increase the blood flow.
 These drugs are especially effective at widening the blood vessels in your penis.
 More blood in your penis makes it much easier for you to get and maintain an erection when you are sexually aroused.

 ED medications can change the way you see things — literally.
-Certain brands can temporarily alter your eyesight and even cause blurry vision.
-ED drugs aren’t recommended if you have a retinal disorder.
+They can temporarily alter your eyesight and even cause blurry vision.
+ED medications aren’t recommended if you have had vision loss, or a retinal disorder called retinitis pigmentosa.

 A complete loss of vision or changes that don’t go away can signify a more serious issue with your ED medication.
-Seek emergency medical care.
+Seek emergency medical care if you experience these symptoms.

 Flushes are temporary periods of redness of the skin.
 Flushes usually develop on your face and may also spread to parts of your body.
 Flushes can be mild, like blotchy skin, or severe, like rashes.
 Although the appearance may make you uncomfortable, flushes typically aren’t harmful.

-Flushes from ED drugs may get worse when you:
+Flushes from ED medications may get worse when you:

 - eat hot or spicy foods